Mini K47 Condenser Microphone

 We created a clean, transparent circuit design.
 It lets the sound of the capsule pass through without alteration.
 Self-noise and distortion performance are on par with microphones costing significantly more.
 The circuit incorporates the best tricks we’ve learned from modifying and upgrading other companies’ products.

-Every Roswell microphone is subjected to a 24-hr "burn in" on our proprietary conditioning fixture, then tested extensively prior to shipping: polarity, noise, frequency response, sensitivity, and more.
-We perform an acoustic sweep test and listen to every microphone multiple times before it leaves our facility.
+Every Roswell microphone is subjected to a 24-hr "burn in" on our conditioning fixture, then tested extensively prior to shipping: polarity, noise, frequency response, sensitivity, and more.
+We perform an acoustic sweep test and multiple listening tests before any microphone leaves our facility.

 The Mini K47 has a durable, heat treated finish.
 Each mic ships with our exclusive Cutaway™ shockmount, Roswell branded microfleece mic sock, and a flight case.

 Recording drum overheads or other stereo applications?
 Click for matched stereo pairs of the Mini K47.